jeremiegautreau/Topic_modeling_COP_28/README.md

-# Topic_modeling_COP_28
+# Topic modeling COP 28

-The objectif was to extract topics from a corpus of tweet of different french participants at the COP28 (Government, politics, companies and NGO).
+The objective was to extract topics from a corpus of tweet of different French participants at the COP28 (Government, politics, companies, and NGO).
-The second objectif was to analyse the link between the topics and the participants to better understand their interests and goals in the COP28.
+The second objective was to analyze the link between the topics and the participants to better understand their interests and goals in the COP28.

 Methodology:
 Topic modeling with BERT topic.